bradagy/cryptorip/README.md

 # cryptorip
-Cryptorip is a CLI utility that will fetch the recent prices of 3 different cryptocurrencies: **Bitcoin, Litecoin, and Ethereum.**
+I wanted to fetch the recent prices of 3 different cryptocurrencies when I was on my computer, so I created this program.
+This program will fetch 3 crpytocurrencies: **Bitcoin, Litecoin, and Ethereum.**

-### How to run cryptorip
+### Flags
 - Cryptorip has 3 flags associated with the program to fetch the prices of the cryptocurrencies.

 - In order to find the recent prices of the three different cryptocurrencies, you will need to run the program with the associated flags listed below.